Signs That a Child Has Entitlement Issues

 -Always demanding and wants more and more.

 -Turning the Tide of Entitlement

-Whatever the depth of your child’s sense of entitlement, it can be lessened.
-I find a good places to start is to restrain your overprotective instincts and stop doing things for your children that they can do themselves.
-For instance, if you are worried about your child, preteen, or teen riding in the car with a new driver, say no and then stand firm.
-Sure, your child will be disappointed, but don’t change your position.
-Children tend to recover fairly quickly from most disappointments.
+Whatever the depth of your child’s sense of entitlement, it can lessen.
+I find the right place to start is to restrain your overprotective instincts.
+Stop doing things for your children that they can do themselves.
+For instance, if you are worried about your child, preteen, or teen riding in the car with a new driver.
+Simply say no and then stand firm.
+Sure, your child will be disappointed.
+But don’t change your position.
+Children tend to recover reasonably quickly from most disappointments.

-If your child wants a smartphone, McCready advises agreeing to pay for a basic phone and explaining that he or she will have to earn the money for a “fancier” phone and pay the data charges.
+If your child wants a smartphone, McCready advises agreeing to pay for a phone with basic functionality and explaining that he or she will have to earn money for a “fancier” phone and pay the data charges.

 Have you been able to turn the entitlement tide around in your family?
 If so, how did you do it?

 If sleep is part of the issue with these concerns you are suffering from at this time, then an excellent place to start together is with a family sleep program that will put everyone back in the right place.
 If it is yourself as the adult who is suffering due to no patience or generally run down.
 I can help you, too, with an adult sleep program.
 Well rested and able to make better decisions about the way forward as a family